Exploring for the Future: 2020–2024

 The 2020-2024 program is currently focused on eight interrelated projects, united in growing our understanding of subsurface geology.
 They include three deep-dive projects in potentially resource-rich corridors identified in the east and west of Australia; three continental-scale projects that have national applications with a focus on southern Australia; and two program-support projects.
 The projects are undertaken in collaboration with Commonwealth, state, territory and university partners, and leverage the capabilities of Australia’s world-leading Mining Equipment, Technology and Services sector.

 This deep-dive project is delivering new data and knowledge to assess mineral and groundwater potential and support water management across western New South Wales and Victoria, eastern South Australia and northwest Tasmania.

 This deep-dive project is investigating the groundwater and energy potential of the Officer Basin and neighbouring Musgrave Province near the junction of South Australia, Western Australia and the Northern Territory.

 This deep-dive project is delivering new data and knowledge to assess the mineral and energy potential in undercover regions between Tennant Creek, Mount Isa and Georgetown, maximising opportunities for the resources sector in the region.

 Australia’s Resources Framework

-This continental-scale project will lay the foundations for a national scale view of Australia’s subsurface geology, bringing together a wide range of geoscientific disciplines to improve our knowledge of mineral, energy and groundwater systems.
+This continental-scale project is laying the foundations for a national view of Australia’s surface and subsurface geology, underpinning our understanding of the continent’s mineral, energy and groundwater potential.

 National Groundwater Systems